Devizes: Governance

 Devizes is a civil parish with an elected town council.
-As of 2024, 11 councillors are Devizes Guardians, 7 Conservatives, 1 Labour and 2 Independent.
+As of 2025, 13 councillors are Devizes Guardians, 6 Conservatives, 1 Labour and 1 Independent.
 The parish includes the small settlement of Dunkirk, on the northeastern slopes of the hill, which was transferred from Rowde parish in 1835.
-Much of the built-up area of the town, to the north, east, and south, is within the neighbouring civil parish of Roundway, while a smaller part is in Bishops Cannings parish, and each of those has its own parish council.
-In April 2017, Roundway and Devizes elected for the first time a joint parish council; at the same time, adjustments to the boundary with Bishops Canning were made.
+Part of the built-up area to the north, around 1,200 houses, is in Bishops Cannings parish.
+In May 2017, the former Roundway parish merged; at the same time, adjustments to the boundary with Bishops Canning were made.

-The town is within the area of the Wiltshire Council unitary authority, on which the four elected members for Devizes are Conservatives.
+The town is within the area of the Wiltshire Council unitary authority, where two of the elected members for Devizes are Liberal Democrats and two are Conservatives.
 Most significant local government services are the responsibility of Wiltshire Council, while the town and parish councils have a more consultative role.
 Before the Local Government Act took effect in 1974, Devizes was a municipal borough with its headquarters at Devizes Town Hall.
 It then became the administrative centre for the much larger District of Kennet, until that was abolished as part of the 2009 structural changes.

-The town has four electoral wards.
-The North and East wards follow the boundaries of the civil parish, while Devizes and Roundway South ward extends southward to include part of the original Roundway parish, the remainder of which makes up the fourth ward, Roundway.
-The total population of these wards at the 2011 census was 12,491 but in 2017 with the addition of Roundway as the fourth ward, the population grew to over 17,700.

-Devizes is part of the Melksham and Devizes Westminster constituency, created following boundary changes and first contested at the 2024 general election, when it was won by Brian Mathew for the Liberal Democrats.
+Devizes is part of the Melksham and Devizes Westminster constituency, first contested at the 2024 general election, when it was won by Brian Mathew for the Liberal Democrats.

 The council has twinning associations with Mayenne in France, Oamaru in New Zealand, Tornio in Finland, and Waiblingen in Germany.

-Economy

-Devizes has always been a market town and the market square is still used for that purpose every Thursday, and for farmers' markets on the first Saturday of each month.
-Indoor traders set up each day in the historic Shambles, off the market square.

-There are over 70 independent retailers in the town centre, many around the Market Place, Little Brittox and Brittox (both pedestrianised), and in Sidmouth Street.
-At the town's wharf on the canal, the Kennet and Avon Canal Trust has a small museum and cafe.

-Construction of the new Devizes Health Centre, a 1588 sqm, two-storey building began in 2021 and was officially opened in 2023.
-This replaced Devizes Community Hospital and provides a range of outpatient and GP services.